-Jason J. Cervone joined Burns White in January 2004, and is a Member of the firm.
-He focuses his practice in the areas of banking, business practices, general liability litigation, and railroad defense litigation.
+Jason J. Cervone is a Member at Burns White focusing his practice in the areas of banking, business practices, general liability litigation, and railroad defense litigation.

-Primarily, Mr. Cervone, a certified commercial lender and approved title attorney, advises clients including purchasers, sellers, and commercial financial institutions such as banks, business capital investors, and private funds, in all facets of commercial transaction matters.
+Mr. Cervone, a certified commercial lender and approved title attorney, advises clients including purchasers, sellers, and commercial financial institutions in all facets of commercial transactions.
 Mr. Cervone handles asset-based and cash flow lending, leveraged acquisitions and recapitalizations, subordinated debt and mezzanine financings, real estate financings, PennDOT permits for commercial real estate, bulk financial asset acquisitions, and other forms of debt and equity financing.

-Mr. Cervone obtained his Bachelor of Arts degree in both Criminal Justice and Political Science from Westminster College in New Wilmington, Pennsylvania, in 1996.
+Mr. Cervone obtained his Bachelor of Arts degree in both Criminal Justice and Political Science from Westminster College in New Wilmington, Pennsylvania in 1996.
 Subsequently, he obtained his Juris Doctor from the West Virginia University College of Law in 2000, where he became a member of the Order of the Coif.
 Professionally, Mr. Cervone completed the Pennsylvania Bankers Association’s School of Commercial Lending in June 2013 and the National Trial Advocacy College at the University of Virginia.
 In June 2019, Mr. Cervone received his LLM in Taxation with certification in State and Local Tax from the University of Villanova Charles Widger School of Law.

-Admitted to the Texas, Pennsylvania, and West Virginia Bars, Mr. Cervone is also a member of the American Bar Association, the Allegheny County Bar Association where he serves on the Business Law Section’s governing council, the National Association of Bond Lawyers, the National Association of Railroad Trial Counsel, and the Pennsylvania Bankers Association, and the Commercial Association of Realtors of Pittsburgh.
+Admitted to the Texas, Pennsylvania, and West Virginia Bars, Mr. Cervone is also a member of the National Association of Railroad Trial Counsel, the Pennsylvania Bankers Association, and the Commercial Association of Realtors of Pittsburgh.

 Areas of Law